Responsibilities of a Construction Safety Officer

-Safety officers develop, implement and enforce policies that reduce the risk of accidents.
+Safety officers develop, implement, and enforce policies that reduce the risk of accidents.
 The safety officer determines what policies are needed and how to enforce them.

 Site Safety Inspection

-The safety officer looks for broken equipment, defective tools, and other potential hazards, focusing on worker safety.
-The safety officer determines what type of personal protective equipment (PPE) is needed and makes sure that workers know how to operate and use tools and equipment.
+The safety officer looks for broken equipment, defective tools, and other potential hazards.
+He also determines what type of personal protective equipment (PPE) is needed and makes sure that workers know how to operate and use tools and equipment.